-The La Verne ATP is a five-semester program that begins in the spring of each year.
-Due to the specific sequence of courses that allows basic knowledge and skills to progress to advanced clinical levels, it is vital that all students interested in pursuing the Athletic Training Major be advised, at entrance, by a faculty advisor within the ATP.
-Students must communicate with that advisor on a regular basis.
+The La Verne ATP is a five-semester program that begins in the spring of the sophomore year.
+Due to the specific sequence of courses that allows basic knowledge and skills to progress to advanced clinical levels, it is vital that all students interested in pursuing the Athletic Training Major be advised at, at entrance, by a faculty advisor within the ATP.
+Students must communicate with an ATP advisor on a regular basis.

 The ATP is a rigorous and intense program.
 The Technical Standards establish the essential qualities considered necessary for students admitted to the ATP to achieve the knowledge, skills, and competencies of an entry-level athletic trainer and meet the expectations of CAATE.
 All students must meet the Technical Standards to be admitted and continue in the ATP.
 In the event a student is unable to fulfill the Technical Standards, with or without reasonable accommodation, he or she will not be admitted to or retained in the ATP.